 Describes a person who can only perceive sounds between 25- 29 decibels (dB).
-People with this condition may have trouble understanding what you are saying, and mostly rely on lip-reading.
+Persons with this condition may have trouble understanding what you are saying, and mostly rely on lip-reading.

 The person can only detect sounds between 70 and 89 (dB).
-People with this condition rely heavily on lip-reading and sign language to communicate effectively.
+Persons with this condition rely heavily on lip-reading and sign language to communicate effectively.

-This degree comprises people who can only perceive sounds above 90 (dB).
+This degree comprises persons who can only perceive sounds above 90 (dB).
 Some individuals with profound deafness cannot detect any sound at any decibel level.

-How to Improve the Quality of Life of Deaf People
+How to Improve the Quality of Life of Deaf Persons

-People with hearing impairments face a myriad of challenges, unlike those who are non-disabled.
+Persons with hearing impairments face a myriad of challenges, unlike those without disabilities.
 However, we can adopt ways to mitigate the impact of disabilities on their quality of life.
 These ways include:

 1. Massive sensitization campaigns

 Sensitization campaigns will help to create awareness about deafness in society.
-Such an initiative will also help non-disabled people know what they can do to facilitate the inclusivity of deaf people.
+Such an initiative will also help persons without disabilities know what they can do to facilitate the inclusivity of deaf persons.

 2. Promoting the use of sign language

 The Kenyan Constitution recognizes Kenyan Sign Language (KSL) as an official language.
 However, its uptake is still wanting.
-The use of the language is mainly limited to environments that have a concentration of deaf people.
-This limited uptake leads to a communication barrier between deaf people and non-disabled.
+The use of the language is mainly limited to environments that have a concentration of deaf persons.
+This limited uptake leads to a communication barrier between deaf persons and persons without disabilities.